Practice & Background

 serious fraud, including insider dealing, bribery and corruption;

 gross negligence manslaughter;

 large drug cases;

-various regulatory matters (trading standards, health and safety, compliance under the Modern Slavery Act 2015 or involving financial regulation);
+various regulatory matters (including corporate compliance under the Modern Slavery Act 2015, trading standards investigations, health and safety investigations or investigations involving financial regulation);

 rape and other serious sexual offences.

 Steven has been rated as a star individual in the Chambers and Partners directory since 2011 and has been described as having “excellent technical experience and ability, allowing him to identify issues at an early stage”.
 In various directory entries he has been described as “a true class act”, “a lawyer’s lawyer” and “a superb solicitor whose judgement can be trusted implicitly” and it is said that “he has incredible procedural knowledge and he prepares and supports fabulously.”
 He remains in that position in the Chambers and Partners rankings and as a leading individual in the Legal 500 for 2020.He has been included in Who’s Who since 2014.